Known For : Water Sports in Kovalam Lighthouse Beach Hawah Beach

 Lying 1 km off Thiruvamdabi road, this black sand beach adjacent to the North cliff is an ideal picnic spot amidst lush coconut groves to relax and unwind.

-Untouched and unspoilt by tourist activities, the Edava beaches are the virgin stretches circling a blue lagoon where sea and backwaters run parallel divided by a more-than-one km of straight road.
+Untouched and unspoilt by tourist activities, the Edava beaches in Kerala are the virgin stretches circling a blue lagoon where sea and backwaters run parallel divided by a more-than-one km of straight road.
 There is also an estuary that connects the sea with the backwaters here.

 Hosdurg Beach, rich in flora and fauna is a perfect place to explore with family and friends.
 One will find Casuarina orchards populating the beach.